ACookOSU522/Capstone_Project/README.md

 ### Improvements:
 Future data testing:

--Locate additional cities near ocean temperature affected bodies of water (large lakes or icebergs), would increase data available for more accurate predictive modeling.
+- Locate additional cities near ocean temperature affected bodies of water (large lakes or icebergs), would increase data available for more accurate predictive modeling.

--Utilize humidity as a measured data set to check for fluctuation in results.
+- Utilize humidity as a measured data set to check for fluctuation in results.

--Retest data for areas prone to impactful weather patterns (fires, hurricanes, tornados, floods)and see if they indicate increase temperature trends.
+- Retest data for areas prone to impactful weather patterns (fires, hurricanes, tornados, floods)and see if they indicate increase temperature trends.

 - Change data set to focus on landlocked locations (Nepal, Chad, Belarus, Bolivia) and or to see if large stand-alone continents (Australia, Antarctica, Greenland) show varied results